Kulen Elephant Forest

-Kulen Elephant Forest is a conservation organization founded in 2018 by French hotel owner Olivier Piot and his son, French-Cambodian hotel director and Cambodia Hotel Association's Siem Reap president David Piot, famed for their Angkor Village Group resort with Angkor Village Hotel opened 1994 in Siem Reap.
-The reserve, a 400-hectare elephant retirement park, was opened in December 2019, protecting the captive Asian elephants in Siem Reap Province in Cambodia, as well as protecting up to 1100 acres of protected forest inhabited by the former elephants of Angkor UNESCO World Heritage site.
+Kulen Elephant Forest is a conservation organization founded in 2018 by David Piot.
+The reserve is a 400-hectare elephant retirement park which opened in December 2019 and protects the captive Asian elephants in Siem Reap Province in Cambodia, as well as up to 1100 acres of protected forest inhabited by the former elephants of Angkor UNESCO World Heritage site.

 Location

 KEFs elephants are located in Bos Thom Community Forest in Ballangk commune, Prasat Bakong district, 40 km north from Siem Reap city on National Road 64.
 Every tour departs from KEF office in downtown Siem Reap where a shuttle will take visitors on a one-hour drive to the Kulen Elephant Forest.

 Activities

 At the KEF reserve, visitors with no more than 12 people in a group, will spend time learning about elephants and follow them by foot through their natural habitat, observing their relationships and behaviors, as they browse in the forest.
 The elephants do not take people on rides nor are they required to perform tricks or beg people to buy food for them.